thomash-acinq/bolts/12-offer-encoding.md

       - MUST reject the invoice if there is `quantity` is not within that (inclusive) range.
     - otherwise:
       - MUST reject the invoice if there is a `quantity` field.
-  - if the offer contained `recurrence`:
-    - MUST reject the invoice if `recurrence_basetime` is not set.
   - if the offer contained `refund_for`:
       - MUST reject the invoice if `payer_key` does not match the invoice whose `payment_hash` is equal to `refund_for` `refunded_payment_hash`
       - MUST reject the invoice if `refund_signature` is not set.